Research Focus

 Liu, S.R., Kia-Keating, M., & Modir, S. (2017).
 Hope & Adjustment to College in the Context of Collective Trauma.
 Journal of American College Health. http://doi.org/10.1080/07448481.2017.1312412

 Kia-Keating, M., Santacrose, D.E., & Liu, S. (2017).
 Photography & Social Media Use in Community-Based Participatory Research with Youth: Ethical Considerations.
-American Journal of Community Psychology. http://doi.org/10.1002/ajcp.12189
+American Journal of Community Psychology http://doi.org/10.1002/ajcp.12189

 Kia-Keating, M., Santacrose, D. E., Liu, S.R., & Adams, J. (2017).
 Community-Based Participatory Research & Human Centered Design to Address Violence Related Health Disparities Among Latino/a Youth.
-Family & Community Health, 40(2), 160–169. http://doi.org/10.1097/FCH.0000000000000145
+Family & Community Health, 40(2), 160–169. https://doi.org/10.1097/fch.0000000000000145

 Liu, S.R., Schulz, M.S, & Waldinger, R.J.
 (2015).
 Cumulative Contribution of Child Maltreatment to Emotional Experience and Regulatory Intent in Intimate Adult Interactions.
 Journal of Aggression, Maltreatment & Trauma, 24:6, 636-655, http://doi.org/10.1080/10926771.2015.1049768